Visiting Our Center

 About Your Child’s Visit To the Center

-We know that when something may have happened to your child, it is a difficult, stressful, and confusing time for your family.
+We know that when something has happened to your child, it is a difficult, stressful, and confusing time for your family.
 We hope this information helps you understand what to expect before, during, and after your child’s visit to the Adams County Children’s Advocacy Center (ACCAC).

+We are here for you as long as you want and need our help.
 Our child-friendly facility and services are designed to reduce possible stress on your child and provide a safe, comfortable, neutral setting.
-The ACCAC staff are here to provide a continuum of services in one location (the ACCAC) to help your child and your family heal from the trauma of abuse.
-We are here for as long as you want and need our help.
+The ACCAC staff are here to provide multiple services in one location to help your child and your family heal from the trauma of abuse.

-The ACCAC coordinates a multi-disciplinary team of professionals to respond to reports of child abuse, neglect or exploitation; and in cases of a child witnessing violence.
+The ACCAC coordinates a multi-disciplinary team of professionals who respond to reports of child abuse, neglect or exploitation, as well as cases of a child witnessing violence.
 The ACCAC works with social workers, police, prosecutors, advocates, and medical and mental health professionals to provide high-quality, specialized services for these children.

 Working together, the team’s objectives are to: